Photo by Shutterstock

 Vaadhoo Island is renowned for its nocturnal show of bioluminescent plankton, which means you can spend your days here enjoying the winter sun, sea, and sand and be mesmerized at night when the waves glow bright blue as they crash onto the shore.

-With highs regularly hitting 71 degrees in December and January, Clearwater Beach offers all the sunshine and spectacularly white sand you could want, with the bonus of big-city vibes and lots of craft beer.
+With highs regularly hitting 71 degrees in December and January, Clearwater Beach on Florida’s Gulf Coast offers all the sunshine and spectacularly white sand you could want, with the bonus of big-city vibes and lots of craft beer.
 More than 35 small-scale breweries in Clearwater and St. Petersburg make a fantastic ale trail.

 Don’t miss a day out on the water spotting dolphins, or try your hand at deep-sea fishing.
 Sundowners are essential here, as Florida’s fiery sunsets are the stuff of dreams.